BETLEGEND

 4. The calculator tells you what percentage of your bankroll to bet

-5. Multiply that percentage by your current bankroll to get your bet amount
+6. Multiply the adjusted percentage by your current bankroll to get your bet amount

 The Most Important Rule